JonnyRed/sympy-tools/README.md

 # Installation

+* miniconda distribution installed  on your system.
+* This installation is based on the very nicely explained by [Bits of Analytics][] in the document [Using pip with conda][] for local development projects document.
-The installation will be installed into a conda environment.
+* The installation will be installed into a conda environment.
-The env will  be named `sympy_tools` (you can change this).
+  * The env will  be named `sympy_tools` (you can change this).

-You need to have the miniconda distribution installed  on your system.
-The environment will be installed thus:
+The `sympy_tools` environment will be installed thus:

 ```miniconda
 <user directory>\sympy\sympy-tools>conda env create -f "D:\Users\John\Documents\IPython Notebooks\sympy\sympy-tools\environment.yml"
 ```

-where `<user directory>\sympy\sympy-tools>` is the path where you want to install sympy and `environment.yml` is the environment to create.
-For `sympy-tools` its:
+* `<user directory>\sympy\sympy-tools>` is the directory where you want to install `sympy-tools`
+* `environment.yml` is the conda yml environment to create.
+  * `pip` is the last utility to be installed
+* For the `sympy-tools` environment
+* If the environment is to be changed then a complete  new conda environment should be  be created.

 ```yml
 name: sympytools